 Repeat on the other leg opening.

-Fold over elastic and topstitch by using either, a zigzag stitch, triple zigzag stitch or with a twin needle for your preferred finish.
+Fold-over elastic (FOE) and topstitch by using either, a zigzag stitch, triple zigzag stitch or with a twin needle for your preferred finish.

 To attach waistband elastic, starting at the side seam, repeat the elastic application as per the leg opening to complete your underwear.

 If you have been successful in the sizing of your pattern, you will find that these will be the most comfortable pair of underwear that you own, and will want to make more!

 If things did not quite go according to plan, do not despair… try again!
 You can see where they do not quite fit right, so, make another pair.
 You will get it right, as this is how we all learn, and I am here to encourage you.